 Current environmental issues affecting the Malaysian people: air pollution from industrial and vehicular emissions; water pollution from raw sewage; deforestation; smoke/haze from Indonesian forest fires; endangered species; coastal reclamation damaging mangroves and turtle nesting sites.

-Google maps Malaysia
+Google Maps Malaysia

 The capital and other divisions